bobcamera/bobinstall/README.md

 Below are the installation instructions for installing BOB, your friendly Object (bird, insect, bat, uap) detector, tracker and recorder
 The application uses Docker and Docker Compose to run, at present we are still in a very early release phase so this the install process is not polished at all.
 We will endeavour to improve this over time so please bear with us.

-*It is possible to run Bobcamera on Windows 10 or Windows 11 through WSL.
-Please refer to the [Windows setup instructions](WINDOWS_SETUP.md) to prep your machine before running the steps below.*
+*Whilst it is recommended to run on native Linux, it is possible to run Bobcamera on Windows 10 or Windows 11 through WSL (more resource intensive).
+Please note refer to the [Windows setup instructions](WINDOWS_SETUP.md) to prep your machine before running the steps below.*

 ## The following steps will need to be performed in a linux terminal